5 Bad Xactimate Habits To Break In 2021

 Contractors already know writing accurate property damage estimates is the best way to avoid claim disputes and speed up the payment process.
 The only problem?
 Xactimate makes it so easy to make mistakes.
 When added up, errors lead to claims being underpaid by thousands of dollars.
-One of the best New Year’s resolutions storm restoration contractors can make is to break these bad habits and get Xactimate certified in 2021.

 1. Not Checking Labor & Material Pricing

 Contractors have a bad habit of leaving the prices for line items to the default setting.
 Xactimate sets median market prices (or averages) to every single line item.
 This can easily result in lower claim payouts if the user does not update them to the proper amount.
-Instead, contractors should use the “Open for Inspection” tool to check and update prices as needed.
+Instead, contractors should use the “Open for Inspection” functionality to check and update prices as needed.

 2. Not Using Sketch